THE DEAN GARDENS

-- The Dean Gardens do contain some areas that may be hazardous for young children, for example steep banks and drops; therefore responsible adult supervision is required.
+- There are some areas that may be hazardous for young children therefore responsible adult supervision is required.

-- Fires, fireworks, barbecues or any golfing activity are all expressly forbidden within The Dean Gardens.
+- Fires, fireworks, barbecues or any golfing activity are not permitted in the Gardens.

-- Waste bins are provided for minor or incidental items but members must take all other rubbish with them for proper disposal.
+- Waste bins are provided for incidental items but members must take all other rubbish with them for disposal.

 - Organised ball games, e.g. football between six or more, are not allowed on the Main Lawn.
-Incidental, small groups and family games are permitted there provide these do not infringe the enjoyment of other members or cause damage to the Main Lawn surface.
+Small groups and family games are permitted there provide these do not infringe the enjoyment of other members or cause damage to the Main Lawn surface.

-- Cycling is not allowed on the pathways or lawns - except for small children first learning to ride on pathways suitable for this purpose.
+- Cycling is not permitted - except for small children first learning to ride on pathways suitable for this purpose.

 - Parties or social gatherings must be by prior notification to Gardens Administration who will liaise with the Management Committee to sanction the event.
-Any party or social gathering must not (i) take place during the hours of darkness, (ii) cause excessive noise at any time or (iii) leave litter.
+Any party or social gathering must not (i) take place during the hours of darkness, (ii) cause excessive noise or, (iii) leave litter.

 - Ensure that there is an identification tag attached to a collar or harness and carry a lead.

-- Introduce dogs on their own to The Dean Gardens at any time.
+- Introduce dogs on their own to the Gardens.

 - Walk more than two dogs at any one time.

-- Let their dog(s) off-lead during the hours of darkness.
-And, owners must use a torch so that they can properly clean up after their pets.
+- Let their dogs off-lead during the hours of darkness.

-- Allow their dog(s) to roam on the Main Lawn in a way that causes inconvenience to other members, their children or guests.
+- Allow their dog(s) to roam on the Main Lawn in a way that causes inconvenience to other memebrs, their children or guests.

-- Allow, or encourage in any way, their dog(s) to run up and down the gardens banks for exercise.
+- Allow, or encourage their dogs to run anyon the Gardens banks.